tomkob9999/lead_cycle_time/README.md

 \text{Cycle Time of System} = \max(\text{Cycle Times of Subsystems})
 $$

-### 2. Lead Time as Additive Latency
+### 2. Throughput Time as Additive Latency
-Lead time represents the total time for a unit to traverse all subsystems.
-In a sequential pipeline, lead time is calculated as the sum of lead times across all subsystems:
+Throughput time represents the total time for a unit to traverse all subsystems.
+In a sequential pipeline, throughput time is calculated as the sum of throughput times across all subsystems:

 $$
-\text{Lead Time of System} = \sum_{i} \text{Lead Time of Subsystem}_i
+\text{Throughput Time of System} = \sum_{i} \text{Throughput Time of Subsystem}_i
 $$

 ---